 For the member ports in an aggregation group, their basic configuration must be the same.
 The basic configuration includes STP, QoS, GVRP, VLAN, port attributes, MAC Address Learning mode and other associated settings.
-The further explains are following:
+More details are explained below:

-- If the ports, which are enabled for the GVRP, 802.1Q VLAN, Voice VLAN, STP, QoS, DHCP Snooping and Port Configuration (Speed and Duplex, Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the Port Security, Port Mirror, MAC Address Filtering, Static MAC Address Binding and 802.1X Authentication, can not be added to the LAG. - It's not suggested to add the ports with ARP Inspection and DoS Defend enabled to the LAG.
+- If the ports, which are enabled for the GVRP, 802.1Q VLAN, Voice VLAN, STP, QoS, DHCP Snooping and Port Configuration (Speed and Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the half-duplex, Port Security, Port Mirror, MAC Address Filtering, Static MAC Address Binding and 802.1X Authentication, cannot be added to the LAG. - It's not suggested to add the ports with ARP Inspection and DoS Defend enabled to the LAG.